arvips/AR-for-VIPs-V1/README.md

 This script simply helps display the help text in the inspector for Script Manager.

 #### Obstacle Recognition Scripts
+**Obstacle Beacon Script**
+This is the second most important script in the application after Control Script.
+It manages the functions & part of the interfaces for all obstacle and wall beacons.

+**Shoot Beacon**
+This can be used to shoot a single beacon.
+Primarily used for testing purposes.

+**ConeCastExtension**
+This is used to turn spherecast into "conecast," making it more faithful to the "spotlight" metaphor.
+Script taken from https://github.com/walterellisfun/ConeCast

 #### Text Recognition Scripts

 #### Mesh Processing Scripts
+**PlaySpaceManager**
+This script controls the surface observer object that creates the spatial mesh.
+You can use it to adjust various components of the meshing process, including the ability to process the mesh.
+Note that it works with the "Spatial Processing" script in the HoloToolkit.

 #### Audio Scripts
+**ObstacleAudio**
+This script is currently not used, but is intended to adjust the pitch of obstacles based on their height compared to the user.

 ## Prefabs
 #### Obstacle Beacon (Linear and Logarithmic)
+These are the beacons used for basic obstacle detection.
+The only difference between Linear and Logarithmic is in the 3d Sound Settings distance dropoff curve; linear is tuned to be audible from farther away, whereas logarithmic makes it easier to tell as you get closer to a beacon.

+Note that the Sphere Collider Radius can be adjusted to determine how many beacons will pack into an area.

+Note that the Audio Clip attached to this object is a very important part of sound design!

 #### Wall Beacon (Linear and Logarithmic)
+Same as Obstacle Beacon, but uses a more subtle sound clip.
+Placed on meshes identified as walls.

 #### Text Beacon
+These are placed whenever text is identified at the approximate location of the text.
+The "Text Instance Script" attached it to it holds the text that the beacon represents.

 #### Spatial Processing
+This object goes with the managers and contains scripts to perform spatial processing.

 #### Spatial Mapping (1)
+This is the default mesh that is used in the Unity preview window.
+If running the application in the HoloLens, it will be ignored.

 #### Text Camera
+This camera is instantiated whenever Capture Text is called so that the application can keep track separately of what was in view when the command was called.

 ## Audio Samples